-Chinese produced ankara fabrics at an African market
+Chinese-produced Ankara fabrics displayed in an African market

-The Asian-produced fabrics are usually of poor quality and sold at a much cheaper price than the original fabrics.
-They also copy the original designs, making it very difficult for the companies making authentic fabric to compete!
+The imitation fabrics are usually poor quality and sold at a cheaper price than the authentic fabrics.
+The Asian producers are known for copying some of the well-known designs, making it very difficult for the companies making authentic fabric to compete!

-The same popular design but counterfeit fabric printed in Asia
+The well-known ‘record’ or ‘gramophone’ design (authentic fabric) and the same popular design but counterfeit fabric printed in Asia.

 A cotton field before harvesting